syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Date-Selection-And-Restriction.md

 ![WinUI CalendarDatePicker displays BlockoutDates from Selection](Getting-Started_images/winui-calendar-datepicker-blackoutdates.png)

-N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendardatepicker-examples/blob/main/Samples/BlockedDates)
+N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendardatepicker-examples/blob/main/Samples/BlockedDates).

 ## Disable dates dynamically (All weekend days)

 You can prevent the users from selecting any dates or days (example: all weekend days) by handling the [CalendarItemPrepared](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_CalendarItemPrepared) event and setting [ItemInfo.IsBlackout](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItemPreparedEventArgs.html#Syncfusion_UI_Xaml_Calendar_CalendarItemPreparedEventArgs_ItemInfo) property value as **true** for those specific dates.

-N> You can also change the text to be displayed for specific days or dates in dropdown calendar using `ItemInfo.DisplayText` property.
+N> You can also change the text displayed for specific days or dates in the drop-down calendar by using the `ItemInfo.DisplayText` property.

 {% tabs %}
 {% highlight xaml %}